-Please keep all correspondence from Sector Operations to check against the remittance advice and copies of information reported.
+Please keep all correspondence from Sector Operations to check against the Claim Determination Document, Buyer Created Tax Invoice (BCTI) and Remittance Advice and copies of information reported.

 5.5 General eligibility guidelines

 The eligibility criteria are set out below and in clause E4 of the CDA.
 Eligibility for services provided under the CDA is also subject to the Health and Disability Services Eligibility Direction, which is available on the Ministry of Health's website by searching under 'Eligibility Direction'.